charlottedvl/a_star_search/README.md

 parents = {starting_node: None}
 ```

 3. Remove the node from fringe having the smallest f_cost.
+If the two nodes have the same cost, select the current_node by alphabetical order.

 ``` python
 current_node = None